How do you earn links from journalists writing for high Domain Authority online news publications?

 Reporters change jobs.
 Keep your database up to date.

 As you build your contact list reach out and introduce yourself.
-Let them who you are, what you do and why they might want to add you to their contact list.
+Let them discover who you are and why they ought to add you to their contact list.
 Make an offer to help if the occasion should ever arise and ask if it’s okay for you to email them if you think you have a compelling story.
 Keep it professional and brief.

 When you reach out, give journalists a link to your website and profile so they can learn more about you.